otonashixav/solid-flip/README.md

 Takes a callback, used to schedule element operations between integrations.
 When called within an integration, causes the callback passed to be called after all the integrations have returned.
 When called within `onUpdate`, causes the callback passed to be called after all `onUpdate` callbacks have been called.
 Any style changes to elements via any method should be wrapped in an `onCommit`, so that integrations that need to read values from elements read correctly before any changes have been applied.

 ## Changelog

+### 0.7.7

+- Fix initial case return value (returned undefined instead of the set of elements).
+- Use computations instead of render effects to avoid batching, in order to hopefully fix elements rarely not exiting.

 ### 0.7.5